 In addition to the Bank's current product offering, the Bank also has a relatively small stock of historical residential mortgage loans (the "Optimum Portfolio") that were advanced to borrowers who self-certified their income and to other borrowers who do not meet the Bank's current prime borrower credit requirements.
-The Optimum Portfolio's size has reduced to £162 million as at 30 September 2020 following a series of de-leveraging transactions in 2015, 2017, and 2019.
+The Optimum Portfolio's size has reduced to £0.5 billion as at 31 December 2018 following a series of de-leveraging transactions in 2015 and 2017.
 Since 2010, the Bank has ceased to originate mortgages from these self-certified, almost prime or non-conforming borrowers.
-The Bank has contacted Optimum Portfolio customers who may be able to switch to a lower rate product if they meet the Bank's current retail product lending criteria.